Shahana0001/useless-project/README.md

 ## Technical Details
 ### Technologies/Components Used
 For Software:
-- [Language used] python
+- [language uses python]
-- [Frameworks used] None
+- [Frameworks used None]
-- [Libraries used] opencv-python (cv2),fer,pyttsx3,SpeechRecognition,pyAudio
+- [Libraries used opencv-python (cv2),fer,pyttsx3,SpeechRecognition,pyAudio]
-- [Tools used] Visual Studio Code,a webcam,a microphone
+- [Tools used Visual Studio Code,a webcam,a microphone]

 For Hardware:
 - [List main components]